bradleyplaydon/alfa4c-M1/README.md

 Additionally I have also used Slack to help with my project as I encountered a problem with the license expiring for [Balsamiq](https://balsamiq.com/) which meant I couldn't edit my wireframes for my project but thanks to Slack I managed to resolve it.

+For writing some of the content I have used my own thoughts and opinions around the car however for some facts and more statistical numbers I have used the [Alfa 4C](https://en.wikipedia.org/wiki/Alfa_Romeo_4C).

 #### Dependencies
 * Google Fonts (Chosen Fonts from here)
 * Boostrap (Quick and easy to use framework which helps create a responsive website)